Behold, Eck!

 "Behold, Eck!" is an episode of the original The Outer Limits television show.
-It first aired on 3 October 1964, during the second season.
+It first aired on October 3, 1964, during the second season.

 Introduction

 A creature called Eck who lives in a two-dimensional world finds himself transported to our three-dimensional world and seeks to return home with the help of special glasses made by an eccentric optical engineer.
+There is a romantic subplot, as the engineer realizes that his secretary has romantic feelings for him, and that he returns that interest.

 Opening narration

 "Since the first living thing gazed upward through the darkness, Man has seldom been content merely to be born, to endure, and to die.
 With a curious fervor he has struggled to unlock the mysteries of creation and of the world in which he lives.
 Sometimes he has won.
 Sometimes he has lost.
 And sometimes, in the tumbling torrents of space and time, he has brief glimpses of a world he never even dreams..."